vouch/vouch-proxy/README.md

 an SSO solution for nginx using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module.

-lasso supports OAuth login via Google, [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/), [IndieAuth](https://indieauth.spec.indieweb.org/), and OpenID Connect providers.
+lasso supports OAuth login via Google, [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/), [IndieAuth](https://indieauth.spec.indieweb.org/), and OpenID Connect providers

 If lasso is running on the same host as the nginx reverse proxy the response time from the `/validate` endpoint to nginx should be less than 1ms